A

 TL;DR

 Connect AWS and Azure using Site-to-Site VPN with Terraform.
 Create a Virtual Private Gateway in AWS and a Virtual Network Gateway in Azure, then establish an IPsec tunnel between them.
-Use non-overlapping CIDRs (e.g., AWS 172.31.0.0/16, Azure 192.168.0.0/16) and configure route propagation for seamless connectivity.
+Use non-overlapping CIDRs (e.g., AWS 172.31.0.0/16, Azure 192.168.0.0/16) and configure route propagation for smooth connectivity.

 Introduction

 Silos cannot function in the modern world.
-Interoperability is crucial for successful businesses and as much as one may want, a truly homogenous environment is hard to come by.
+Interoperability is key for successful businesses and as much as one may want, a truly homogenous environment is hard to come by.
 In our everyday demands, all of us experience the urgent necessity to quickly establish communication across various technological environments from various companies.

 With that, I've attempted to demonstrate how easily we can set up a Site-to-Site VPN connection between AWS and Azure, and even further ease the need of a rinse-and-repeat option with Terraform.